mgeitz/tbdchat/README.txt

    Client:

+      - Some special keys print more chars in the input window than backspace removes
       - Window contents are lost after rezises (solved with logging)
       - Gibberish is printed all over the terminal when the server segfaults
       - After resize event, a key must be pressed before input is read into the buffer
       - For some reason /login and /join, when parsed by strsep, return the base commands as args[8] instead of args[0]
+      - resizing very fast will cause the client to segfault

 CLIENT FEATURES: